Creating and sending invitation emails

 1. Go to Email > Templates

-2. Click the “+” button to create a new email
+2. Click the Plus Icon to create a new email

 4. Enter a name for the email (ex: “Invitation email (Attendees)”) to help event managers identify the email on the backend.
-Name is not visible to recipients
+The name is not visible to the recipients

 7. Click “Save”

-8. To test, edit the email and select “Test” in the top left
+8. To test, Click the Edit Icon next to the email and click “Test”

 Note: When multiple attendee categories are used, event managers may want to create a separate email for each attendee type.
 Adding the category name to the ‘email name’ will help event managers identify the email when sending.